maduhu/Documentation/ELK/ELKSetup.md

 > ip.
 If no UI is available, go to NGINX reverse proxy section to access
 > Kibana.

-Verify Kibana status from the browser:
+Verify Kibana status from the browser
 --------------------------------------

 > <http://localhost:5601/status>